• Skip to primary navigation

 Stir through the remaining ingredients and serve

-Do I need to add chilli?
+Do I need to add chilli to homemade guacamole?

 My love of chilli is well documented!
 We’ve added chilli to this recipe, however, if making for children you might want to leave it out.